davesann/closeout-demo-cljs/README.md

 # Documentation

-Pending - some of the files are annotated and the examples go form simple to complex as:
+Pending - some of the files are annotated and the examples go from simple to complex as:

 * clock